revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary> <b>Explanation</b> </summary>

-- To replace one character with another character use `.replace()` method.
+- To replace one character with another character, we use `.replace()` method.

 </details>
 </details>